 Why people search for these approaches: pain, stress, quality of life

-People often seek this form of complementary medicine for stress relief, better sleep, or as a gentle add-on to care for chronic conditions.
-Many want a noninvasive therapy that fits around appointments and daily life.
+People commonly seek energy healing to reduce stress, improve sleep, or add gentle support for long‑term health conditions.
+Many look for a noninvasive therapy that fits around appointments and daily life.

 • Common aims: calm, sleep support, and reduced tension.

-• Session formats: hands-on, hands-off, and non-touch options.
+• Session formats: hands‑on, hands‑off, and non‑touch forms (including guided breath and movement).

-• Who tries it: Australians with busy schedules or ongoing discomfort.
+• Who tries it: people managing chronic pain or anxiety, shift workers needing better sleep, and Australians balancing busy schedules and ongoing discomfort.

 Traditional Chinese Medicine Qi Acupuncture, qigong, touch-based work

-Modern complementary approaches Aura/field Hands-off or non-touch balancing sessions
+Modern complementary approaches Aura / energy field Hands‑off balancing sessions, guided breath, remote sessions

 What the evidence says and where it’s limited

 Clinical studies offer cautious, practical signals rather than firm answers.
-Trials and systematic reviews report modest benefits for symptoms, but findings vary by study size and method.
+Systematic reviews and randomized trials report modest benefits for some symptoms, but results vary by study size, method, and condition.

 Research highlights

-• Acupuncture: As a Traditional Chinese Medicine practice using thin needles at specific body points, it has the strongest trial support for some types of pain and related symptoms.
+• Acupuncture: As a practice from Traditional Chinese Medicine, using thin sterile needles at defined points, acupuncture has the strongest trial evidence for certain types of pain and related symptoms in several systematic reviews and clinical guidelines.

-• Reiki and similar approaches: Reviews and small trials (including studies in people managing cancer) report that sessions may help reduce pain and anxiety and improve quality of life.
+• Reiki and similar approaches: Smaller trials and reviews — including research in people with cancer or chronic conditions — suggest sessions may help reduce pain and anxiety and improve short‑term quality of life when added to usual care, though evidence is limited and heterogeneous.

 Use these therapies alongside regular medical care

 They are complementary, not replacements.
-Continue prescribed treatment and consult your GP or specialist before adding sessions.
+Continue prescribed treatments and consult your GP or specialist before adding energy healing sessions so care remains coordinated and safe.

 Low risk in practice